 All the wolfdogs at the sanctuary came from people who legally bought them from breeders, likely for thousands of dollars.
 Wolfdogs have a lot of energy and intelligence, as well as strong instincts.
 They're terrible house pets.
-“It’s not that people get bitten or injured by these animals, it’s that they’ve spent thousands of dollars on an animal that’s afraid of them,” explains Scott, “These animals present all of the challenge with none of the fun.”
+“It’s not people get bitten or injured by these animals, it’s that they’ve spent thousands of dollars on an animal that’s afraid of them,” explains Scott, “These animals present all of the challenge with none of the fun.”

-Wolfdogs need to go to a designated sanctuary or be euthanized.
+Unwanted wolfdogs need to go to a designated sanctuary or be euthanized.
 Yamnuska is the only wolfdog sanctuary in Canada, so they are often a last resort for these animals who, through no fault of their own, have been bred and sold to people unequipped to take care of them.